SSH Access

 When you create a workspace, your registered SSH keys are typically synced automatically.
 If you add a new key while a workspace is already running, sync it manually:~/.ssh/authorized_keys file.

-When you create a workspace, Rigbox gives you an SSH command in this format:my-project with ID ws-ctbxi8lb in the eu-west-1 region:
+When you create a workspace, Rigbox gives you an SSH command in this format:<WORKSPACE_ID_SUFFIX> is the workspace ID with the leading ws- stripped, and <REGION> is the workspace’s region (for example, eu-west-1).

 If your key is not in the default location, specify it explicitly:SSH config shortcut